 Are Construction Companies Tax Exempt?

-In this article, we discuss whether Construction Companies in Nigeria are Tax Exempt and what other levies they have to pay.
+This article discusses whether Construction Companies in Nigeria are Tax Exempt and what other levies they have to pay.
 Like Sunlight, taxation is unavoidable.
 The construction sector is not excluded, since paying taxes and other levies is a requirement for doing business in the country.

 The Nigerian construction industry is a huge and vital component of the country’s economy since it offers infrastructure development as well as housing, all of which are necessary for a thriving economy.